WILLIBALD SAUERLÄNDER with SASHA SUDA

-Rail: This summer Michael Kimmelman wrote an interesting piece about the museum experience [“At Louvre, Many Stop to Snap but Few Stay to Focus,” NYT 2 August, 2009].
+Rail: This summer Michael Kimmelman wrote an interesting piece about the museum experience [“At Louvre, Many Stop to Snap but Few Stay to Focus,” New York Times, August 2, 2009].
 He commented on how very little time people spend with art in museum galleries.

 Rail: Returning to the discipline of Art History for a moment, how did the discipline lose the momentum that it had in the 80s with the “New Art History” and its many new methodologies?

 Sauerländer: I’ll try to answer your question in the context of the narrow German framework.
 I would say the productive phase was between the late 50s and then came the ’68 people and those of the 70s and 80s.
 There was a desire to build a more open, democratic and social society.
 This broke down when Helmut Kohl became Chancellor in ’82 and the conservative professors founded confederations and became private people.
 The feminists were the only ones to survive them, perhaps because their ideas were not general but rather ideas of subjectivity.
 Then came the post-modernists.
 How does one start the next thing?
 For example, from the outside I saw the Obama experience as something coming from outside of politics, politics alone being an administration serving the needs of society, bringing new perspectives and opening doors.
 After less than a year that hope seems to be breaking down.
 There are no perspectives anymore.
 Be careful, I am 85 years old and I may overlook many things and may not know many things.